nestauk/sdg-mapping/codebooks/codebook_sdg_13.md

 - 7. Affordable and Clean Energy
 	- This covers the general development and deployment of low carbon technology whereas Goal 13 covers policy and other high level decisions

-Remember, many projects will cover more than one Goal, but to be tagged as Goal 13 they must include the Key Concepts above.
-Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

 ### Examples